 Visitors come to North Carolina's Blue Ridge Mountains year-round for their many outdoor adventures and chances to unwind.
-Unforgettable experiences are within easy reach when you make Rumbling Bald Resort the centerpiece of your vacation.
+Unforgettable experiences are within easy reach when you make Rumbling Bald on Lake Lure the centerpiece of your vacation.

-You’ll feel at home in any of the resort’s 150-plus accommodations, which range from cozy studios for two to roomy homes for large groups or families.
+You’ll feel at home in any of the 150-plus accommodations, which range from cozy studios for two to roomy homes for large groups or families.
 Plus, many are pet-friendly and have kitchens.
-If you don’t want to cook, the resort has three dining options.
+If you don’t want to cook, there are three dining options.
 The Gardens serves spectacular surroundings with its seasonal salads and small plates.
 Legends on the Lake is perfect for a casual meal, whether it's pizza and wings or breakfast.
 Or enjoy comfort foods such as tasty barbecue at Pinnacle Southern Kitchen, which also overlooks the Apple Valley golf course.

-Follow West Lake Road to the opposite end of the resort, where you’ll find access to the Buffalo Creek Park Trail System.
-Mountain bike or hike its five miles of trails, showcasing Hickory Nut Gorge’s rock outcrops, waterfalls and other beautiful sights.
+Follow West Lake Road to the opposite end of the grounds, where you’ll find access to the Buffalo Creek Park Trail System.
+Mountain bike or hike its 5 miles of trails, showcasing Hickory Nut Gorge’s rock outcrops, waterfalls and other beautiful sights.

-Cool off after your hike in the resort’s two outdoor pools or with a float down the lazy river.
+Cool off after your hike in the two outdoor pools or with a float down the lazy river.
 The pristine waters of Lake Lure are perfect for swimming.
-The resort’s private sandy beach is open daily and offers a defined swimming area and lounge chairs.
+Rumbling Bald's private sandy beach is open daily and offers a defined swimming area and lounge chairs.
 Rent a pontoon boat, kayak or canoe, or stand-up paddleboard and head out into the water, where you also can fish for big bass and colorful trout.

 Lake Lure Flowering Bridge crosses the Rocky Broad River, Lake Lure’s main tributary.
 The 155-foot bridge is nearly 100 years old and was retired in 2011, when an adjacent replacement was built.
 Enjoy the fruits of this all-volunteer effort by wandering through the different flower beds, including one dedicated to the state wildflower of the year.
 It’s open year-round and hosts special events.

-Chimney Rock State Park is a jewel that’s less than a half hour from the resort.
+Chimney Rock State Park is a jewel that’s less than a half hour away from Rumbling Bald.
 Take the elevator or climb the 499 steps to the top of Chimney Rock – the park’s namesake monolith – for views that stretch 75 miles.
 Below you’ll find restaurants, picnic areas and an easy hike to the base of Hickory Nut Falls, the second-highest waterfall of its kind in the East.
 Pan for gold and gemstones at Chimney Rock Gem Mine in the nearby village.
-You’re guaranteed to find a treasure, and more are available in the store, including jewelry and rocks and minerals from around the world.
+You’re guaranteed to find a treasure – and more are available in the store – including jewelry, rocks and minerals from around the world.

 You might uncover some courage when you sail through the forest on Canopy Ridge Farm’s 90-minute zip line tour.
 There are several zip lines, including the speedy 1,000-foot Zip Zilla, and visitors zip line rain or shine.

-This article was produced in partnership with Rumbling Bald Resort.
+This article was produced in partnership with Rumbling Bald on Lake Lure.